-As in previous reports, we identified instances in this review period where the process for delivery of transcripts did not state a deadline for when the examinee should reply to the invitation to comment.
+As in previous reports, we identified 2 instances in this review period where the process for delivery of transcripts for review by the examinee did not state a deadline for when the examinee should reply to the invitation to comment.

-Our previous reports suggested as a matter of better practice that the ABCC establish a single consistent process for providing transcripts to examinees for their review and requesting a response by a specified date.
-The ABCC advised our Office that it had revised its procedures for the sending of transcripts for examines for all examinations, including advising examines of a 14-day period to respond.
+Our previous reports suggested, as a matter of better practice, the ABCC should establish a single consistent process for providing transcripts to examinees for their review and requesting a response by a specified date.
+The ABCC advised our Office it revised its procedures for sending transcripts to examinees for all examinations, including advising examinees of a 14-day period to respond.